‘What happened? What made you do that?’: Ex-boyfriend of Carlee Russell talks about kidnapping hoax

 Simmons said he still doesn’t understand why Russell faked her kidnapping.

-“I’m confused.
-Like, what happened?
+“I’m confused, like what happened?
 What made you do that?
-I don’t understand.”
+I don’t understand,” he said.